KhangBBBB/krn-kodelist-in-python/README.md

 # Installation
 ## Dependency
-* There is no special dependency for the programs beside Python interpreter and Python standard library.
+* There is no special dependency for the programs besides the Python interpreter and Python standard library.

 ## Linux users:
 * Build and install: